Shmurdoc/Stokvel-Groups-Home/README.md

 Members can join up to two groups at once, either of the same or separate account types.
 If a member are unable to pay within the month, their withdrawal will be subject to a penalty cost.
 If you have already collected your cut and do not want to pay the penalty money, you will be banned.
 You will then be excluded, and legal action will be taken against the member. when legal action is taken against that member, additional fees will apply.
 The purpose of the pre-deposit:
 This pre-deposit will be invested after you deposit it the month before the cycle begins.
 Not all members will be subjected to paying this money.
 This money is not taxed.
 Only the money invested is taxed.
 The money invested will be returned to you together with your dividend, provided you have paid in evenly each month.
 30% of your dividend will be deducted from members for use the system.
 Chatting areas have been created to avoid members from joining the wrong group.

+Member Ranking done by point:
+Bronz > R0 < R25 000
+Silver > R25 000 <R50 000
+Gold > R50 000 <R75 000
+Platnum > R100 000
+PendingPayment: >0

 features: